 Further compounding this problem is the game's online multiplayer functionality, in which anonymous players can either ally with you to defeat a boss, or (far more likely) pop into your game uninvited when they're 60-70 levels above you and kill you in one hit for cheap lulz, thereby causing you to lose all of your progress yet again through no fault of your own.
 Moreso because the game's terrible netcode ensures that they constantly land backstabs on you even while you're facing directly toward them on your screen.
 And unless I missed an option somewhere, there is no way to disable this feature short of pulling your system's LAN connection.
 Which, if you're playing on the XBox 360 and have a digital copy of the game, also prevents you from playing the game at all.
 Truly wonderful.

 Spoony: The story tells us that the world is dying, but would it be too much to ask for something other than the usual "gritty" game color palette to look at?
-I paid a lot of money for a high-definition television capable of displaying over 16 million colors, and yet every game developer seems to insist on putting nothing but the three most unappealing ones to the human eye in their games.
-We have the technology and the talent to make beautiful games sporting captivating and imaginative world design, heartfelt and passionate storytelling on the level of a good novel and dazzling visuals that can give Steven Spielberg himself a run for his money, yet every AAA development team is so devoid of imagination or personality that they ignore all of that and instead model their gameplay entirely around nihilistic, unsatisfying busywork in environments based on the most destitute stretches of North Korea...
+I paid a lot of money for a high-definition television capable of displaying over 16 million colors, and yet every major game developer seems to insist on putting nothing but the three most unappealing ones to the human eye in their games.
+We have the technology and the talent to make beautiful games sporting captivating and imaginative world design, heartfelt and passionate storytelling on the level of a world-class novel and dazzling visuals that can give Steven Spielberg himself a run for his money, yet every AAA development team is so devoid of imagination or personality that they ignore all of that and instead model their gameplay entirely around nihilistic, unsatisfying busywork in barren environments based on the most destitute stretches of North Korea...

 Brutal and reclusive military dictatorship devastated by famine and disease, or From Software's latest blockbuster hit?
 Click the picture for the startling answer!

-Spoony: I'm not saying every game has to have an amazing orchestral score by Hiroki Kikuta or Yasunori Mitsuda, but can we at least have, you know, something interesting to listen to while we play?
+Spoony: I'm also not saying every game has to have an amazing orchestral score by Hiroki Kikuta or Yasunori Mitsuda, but can we at least have, you know, something interesting to listen to while we play?
 It might lend a little bit of an adventurous/foreboding feel to the proceedings instead of just compounding the dullness and monotony...

 The worst part is that they actually could have used this design decision in an interesting way.
 In games like Thief: The Dark Project and Metal Gear Solid 3, the lack of music lets you listen for subtle audio cues that you need to gauge enemies' positions, either to avoid them or plan a stealth attack that won't alert a mass of enemies to your presence.
 Hell, since most of the enemies in the game are either undead or freakish aberrations of nature, it even could have added perfectly to the horror of the scenario; in a game where one enemy is a significant threat and trying to take on a whole group at a time will usually result in your death , adding a stealth element could have easily helped to convey a tense mood.
 But since all of Dark Souls' enemies remain inactive and completely silent until you're close enough for them to attack you and opportunities to backstab unaware monsters are extremely rare, the lack of sound design here just feels like it was done out of laziness.
-And I'm sorry, but if you're going to try and sell sell me on the idea that any game is the "best ever created", then it'd better be pretty damn amazing and well-oiled in every respect, sound design included!
+And I'm sorry, but if you're going to sell me on the idea that any game is the "best ever created", then it had better be pretty damn amazing and well-oiled in every respect, sound design included!

 Anyway, it doesn't take long before you realize that there's really just not much to Dark Souls beyond what it shows you in the first ten minutes - generic, desolate environments with copy-pasted enemy battles every five steps, pure trial-and-error guesswork on what path will take you to your next goal and which one will take you to instant death by a cheap trap or enemies far above your current level, and the occasional boss you'll have to stop and grind out souls for several hours for just to stand a chance against.
 And what's your reward for figuring out an easy loophole in their AI, outlasting their absurdly long health bars and insane damage output and eventually beating them? ...You get to go to another equally desolate, uninteresting maze full of the same one repeated enemy and instant death traps and do it all again!
 Yeah.
 After the first couple rounds of this, I'd had quite enough and shut it off for good.